Search: Advanced search

 What is the RSPCA's view on bow hunting?

-In addition, proponents of bow hunting attempt to justify their sport by claiming that they assist pest animal management.
-However, bow hunting is not an effective method of controlling pest animals, as it is carried out by individual hunters and targeting only one animal at a time.
-In order for pest animal control to be effective, it needs to be carried out as part of an integrated management program that focuses on reducing the adverse impacts of the target animals.
+Proponents of bow hunting argue that the sport assists with pest animal management.
+However, for any pest animal control technique, it needs to be carried out as part of an integrated management program that focuses on reducing the adverse impacts of the target animals.
 In contrast, bow hunting is carried out as a sporting activity that focuses on the achievement of the individual hunter.
 There is no evidence that bow hunting makes any significant contribution to reducing the adverse impacts of pest animals in Australia.

 How you can help